 - Drinking in remote locations.
 Teens often seek remote, outdoor locations for parties involving alcohol since they cannot drink legally in a bar, restaurant, or someone's home.
 This means finding ways to get to and from the location, which means driving.

 - Peer pressure.
 Even teens who want to drink responsibly are pressured into taking risks to look cool.
 No teen wants to volunteer to be the designated driver for fear of being teased or bullied.

 - Lack of common sense.
 Teens do not have enough experience with alcohol to understand their limits.
 In fact, their brains simply are not developed enough to make smart decisions all the time.

 Teenagers are curious, and their curiosity when it comes to alcohol can get them into big trouble.
-Virginia has a zero tolerance policy, meaning that a teen cannot have any alcohol in his system.
-While this may scare some teens into waiting until they’re of legal age to try alcohol, many of them still get their hands on it—whether at a friend’s house or with a fake ID.
+Virginia has a zero-tolerance policy, meaning that a teen cannot have any alcohol in their system if they are pulled over and issued a breath test.
+While this may scare some teens into waiting until they’re of legal age to try alcohol, many of them still get their hands on it.
 Unfortunately, these moments of fun with their friends can lead to devastating consequences.